mdclegacyI0/module-three-study-guide/04-react-state.md

 ## React event listener and handler with arguments

-- How does adding arguments change our event listener and event handler?
+- How does adding arguments change our event listener and event handler? it calls the function
 - What is the arrow function doing inside of our `onClick`?
+It delays the function from being called until the event happens, because the parenthesis is added to the function it needs an anonymos funtion to delay it from being called.
 - What is the arrow function called?
 Why is it called this?
+It is called an anonymous function and its called that because it has no name or parameter
-- What would happen if you didn't include the arrow function?
+- What would happen if you didn't include the arrow function? it would call the the function on load of the dom

 ```jsx
 function App() {